joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 ## Why do we need to iterate over data structures?

 Typically, front end applications receive data from the back-end in a list format.
-Typically, in the context of Web Development, this list will take the form of JSON array:
+In the context of Web Development, this list will take the form of JSON array:

 ```json
 [